 You’ll need a marriage certificate stating that your parents or other ancestors were married in Italy.
 If the marriage occurred in the United States, you’d need a valid copy of the marriage certificate as well as an apostille from the Secretary of State’s office.

-If you are applying through your mother, father, grandmother, or grandfather and your parents or paternal grandparents do not have an Italian passport and official resident card, you will require a copy of their naturalization record.
+Suppose you are applying through your mother, father, grandmother, or grandfather, and your parents or paternal grandparents do not have an Italian passport and official resident card.
+In that case, you will require a copy of their naturalization record.